domxjs/domxjs.github.io/docs/index.md

 `DOMX` is an approach to building modern web applications using the DOM, browser, and patterns morso than relying on frameworks or libraries.

+Building a web application today is like building a [Rube Goldberg machine](https://en.wikipedia.org/wiki/Rube_Goldberg_machine).
+If [this](https://www.youtube.com/watch?v=qybUFnY7Y8w) feels like your development experience then perhaps it is time to re-think and simplify.

 ## Documents
 - [Platform Evolution](/platform-evolution)
 - [When the Platform is not Enough](/platform-evolution-2)